-Sonoma Clean Power is leading a regional effort to build new geothermal power to improve California’s electric reliability in partnership with Sonoma County, Mendocino County, Chevron New Energies, Cyrq Energy, and Eavor Inc. The State has recently extended the operation of many of the dirtiest natural gas power plants to keep the lights on in hot summer evenings, at night and all through the winter.
+Sonoma Clean Power is leading a two-county effort to build new geothermal power to improve California’s electric reliability in partnership with Sonoma County, Mendocino County, Chevron New Energies, Cyrq Energy, and Eavor Inc. The State has recently extended the operation of many of the dirtiest natural gas power plants to keep the lights on in hot summer evenings, at night and all through the winter.
 Solar with batteries will largely solve California’s summer evening problem, but round-the-clock renewable resources like geothermal are needed to end our dependency on fossil fuel power because of the long stretches of dark in the winter when solar output is low and batteries are empty.

 Our region is already home to a world-class geothermal resource at the Geysers, but the need for geothermal power is growing as California pursues ambitious clean energy targets.